commonality/archetypes-rules/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ### How to format, lint, and test your changes

-Open a Terminal, go to the root directory for **data-loss-signatures**, and run:
+Open a Terminal, go to the root directory for **archetypes-rules**, and run:

 ```bash
 $ npm test